Alongside every uniform, is a family

 The Board Behind Alongside

-Alongside programs provide resilience and capacity building tools for frontline families to thrive, normalising conversations surrounding mental wellbeing and implementing a proactive approach to early intervention and prevention of mental injuries and suicide in frontline personal.
+Alongside programs provide resilience and capacity building tools for frontline families to thrive, normalising conversations surrounding mental wellbeing and implementing a proactive approach to early intervention and prevention of mental injuries and suicide in frontline personnel.

 Programs are evidence-based using research from across the world and tailored to the specific needs of Australia’s frontline families.
 They provide psychosocial education and practical tips on how to support loved ones who work on the frontline, accumulation of trauma and exposure to critical incidents, adapting to frontline life – whether that be shiftwork, missing important holidays and birthdays, sleep hygiene, hypervigilance, burnout and stress.